 Book Review Authors

-Judy Polumbaum is a professor emerita of Journalism & Mass Communication at University of Iowa.
+Xiaobing Li is a professor of history at the University of Central Oklahoma.

 Qian Liu is affiliated with the University of Binghamton.